Efficient Quantum State Preparation with Bucket Brigade QRAM: Introduction

-In this work, we address this open problem by embedding the Segment Tree data structure within the BBQRAM architecture under fault-tolerant quantum computing assumptions.
+In this work, we address this open problem under fault-tolerant quantum computing assumptions by embedding the Segment Tree data structure within the \emph{Bucket Brigade} QRAM architecture (BBQRAM)~\cite{giovannetti2008architectures}, a well-studied hardware QRAM model that exhibits logarithmic access time in the number of stored values.
 While the Segment Tree is a fundamental support data structure, embedding it directly into BBQRAM can be non-trivial.
-A naïve mapping of tree nodes to quantum memory cells can inflate retrieval costs, undermining the efficiency gains necessary for efficient state preparation.
+A naïve mapping of tree nodes to memory cells can inflate retrieval costs, undermining the efficiency gains necessary for efficient state preparation.
 To overcome this, we propose a memory layout that guarantees efficient data retrieval in superposition from BBQRAM memory cells.
 Based on this layout, we define quantum primitives for retrieving precomputed amplitudes stored in the segment tree.
 These primitives enable the construction of an efficient amplitude encoding algorithm for matrices that can represent the input data of a given quantum algorithm.
 In particular, given a matrix $A \in \mathbb{R}^{M \times N}$ with elements $a_{i,j}$, we preprocess $A$ to construct a segment tree of squared norms and embed it into BBQRAM according to our memory layout.
-Using the defined retrieval primitives, we implement a reversible procedure that prepares the quantum state $ \frac{1}{\lVert A \rVert_F} \sum_{i=0}^{M-1}\sum_{j=0}^{N-1} a_{i,j} \, \ket{i}\ket{j}$ in $\mathcal{O}(\log_2^2(MN))$ time in $\Theta(\log_2(MN))$ qubits and using a constant number of ancillary qubits under a fixed precision assumption.
+Using the defined retrieval primitives, we implement a reversible procedure that prepares the quantum state $ \frac{1}{\lVert A \rVert_F} \sum_{i=0}^{M-1}\sum_{j=0}^{N-1} a_{i,j} \, \ket{i}\ket{j}$ in $\mathcal{O}(\log_2^2(MN))$ time in $\Theta(\log_2(MN))$ qubits, {requiring a constant number of working qubits under a fixed precision assumption and $\mathcal{O}(MN)$ memory cells within the BBQRAM architecture.}

-This work makes the following contributions: \begin{enumerate} \item \textbf{BBQRAM-aware state preparation algorithm.} We present a framework that integrates the Bucket Brigade QRAM architecture with the Segment Tree data structure, demonstrating how theoretical state preparation algorithms for matrices can be realized within a physical QRAM model.
+This work makes the following contributions: \begin{enumerate} \item \textbf{BBQRAM-aware state preparation algorithm.} We present a framework that integrates the Bucket Brigade QRAM architecture with the Segment Tree data structure, demonstrating how theoretical state preparation algorithms for matrices can be realized within a hardware QRAM model.
 This bridges the gap between quantum algorithms and how they interact with quantum memory architectures.

 \item \textbf{Memory layout design.} We design and formally analyze a mapping from segment tree nodes to BBQRAM memory cells that preserves the tree's hierarchical structure and ensures logarithmic access time.